mdn/kuma/docs/rendering.rst

 source
    A section extracted from *rendered content*, with further processing output
-   Code sample documents on a separate domain, such as https://mdn.mozillademos.org database
+   Live sample documents on a separate domain, such as https://mdn.mozillademos.org database
    Not stored in the database, but cached code